Electrolytic Conservation Of Iron & Steel Artefacts

 An alkaline electrolyte can now be prepared, and I consider the best all-round option to be a solution of sodium carbonate (Na₂CO₃) as it is reasonably safe and also readily available at many supermarkets as washing soda or soda crystals.
 Some professional conservation laboratories suggest using a 2 - 5% solution of caustic soda (NaOH), and while this may be beneficial in helping conserve artefacts recovered from a marine environment, it is a dangerous chemical, needs careful handling and as such may not be appropriate for the home experimenter.

 It's sensible to first dissolve the required amount of chemical in a few litres of water in a bucket or similar rather than trying to dissolve it in the electrolysis container, as the stirring required may result in the connection to the artefact being disturbed.
-Once prepared, the solution can be carefully poured into the electrolysis cell, being very careful not to disturb that vital electrical connection to the artefact; continue slowly until all of the dissolved chemical is in the container, finally topping up with water to the required level.
+Once prepared, the solution can be slowly poured into the electrolysis cell, being very careful not to disturb that vital electrical connection to the artefact; continue until all of the dissolved chemical is in the container, finally topping up with water to the required volume.

-Applying The Power
+Applying The Current

 This is the most critical phase and, it seems, the least understood.